Nyooxyz/Yomu/Site/README.txt

 All the data used to run the app has been
-Fetched on the jisho.org website
+Fetched from the jisho.org website
+UI inspired by Tsuki